ChristopherMelugin/ChristopherMelugin.github.io/index.md

 | Modify Items |
 | :------------- |
 |![Modify Items](Gifs/Modify.gif "Long clicking an item pops up a screen allowing for modifications")|

+This enhancement was designed to create the capabliity for the user to directly modify an item's name and quantity.
+In creating this enhancement, I struggled somewhat with the app crashing when no value was input into the popup view’s form.
+I discovered that the app is lacking somewhat in input validation and implemented a check for that.
+Throughout the process, I learned more about how both the data flows and also how the android platform flows, and as such, unearthed an easier path to implement my plans.

+For example, when trying to get the popup view to initially display the item’s name and quantity values in the editable fields, I struggled with trying to set and then change a string constant in the resources file, only to discover that that is impossible to do at runtime, and instead found a much simpler way by just using a simple call to set the text: `popup_item_name.setText(item.getTitle());` .
+This helped remind me that there is often a simple solution to the issues you are facing, and that a simple solution is more often than not better than a complicated solution.

 ```java
  public void onItemLongClick(InventoryItem item) {